 Name of Student

+and the conditions

 School

 Grade

-Teacher

-Medication

-Dosage

-Date Started

-Conditions under which the medication is to be given Any additional circumstances under which the medication is to be given: Length of time medication is to be administered: I hereby give my permission for to administer the above medication at school as ordered.
+Any additional circumstances under which the medication is to be given: Length of time medication is to be administered: I hereby give my permission for to administer the above medication at school as ordered.
 I understand that it is my responsibility to furnish this medication.
 I acknowledge that the school incurs no liability for any injury resulting from the self-administration of medication and agree to indemnify and hold the school, and its employees and agents, harmless against any claims relating to the self-administration of such medications.
 "My child has been instructed on self-administration of the medication and is authorized to do so in school."
-NOTE: Parental permission must be renewed annually Signature of Parent or Guardian: Date Signature of Health Care Provider: Date
+NOTE: Parental permission must be renewed annually Signature of Parent or Guardian: Date Signature of Health Care Provider: Date .